denysdovhan/bash-handbook/README.md

 Here you can enter a variety of Unix commands, such as `ls`, `grep`, `cd`, `mkdir`, `rm` and see the result of their execution.

 We call this shell interactive because it interacts directly with the user.

-The desktop environment takes place in the seventh virtual terminal, so you can return to a friendly GUI using the `Ctrl-Alt-F7` keybinding.

 Using a virtual terminal is not really convenient.
 For example, if you want to edit a document and execute another command at the same time, you are better off using virtual terminal emulators like: